agendav/agendav/doc/source/admin/configuration.rst

     $config['log_path'] = '/var/log/agendav/';

-   Make sure the user that runs your web server has write rights on that directory.
+   Make sure the user that runs your web server has write permission on that directory.

 .. confval:: encryption_key